graphistry/graphistry-js/DEVELOP.md

 ## Environment

-Enable buildkit for Docker and docker-compose, such as in your `.profile`:
+Enable buildkit for Docker and docker compose plugin, such as in your `.profile`:

 ```bash
 export DOCKER_BUILDKIT=1